fcheadle/homicide-detective/README.md

 _"When two objects meet, some evidence of that meeting can later be found and verified."_

 Homicide Detective is a text-based game where you are a detective who investigates homicides.
-These homicides are generated from the ranges given in the json files.
+These homicides are generated from the ranges given in the .json files.

 ### Installation:

-Unfortunately, the game must be hosted in iis for the time being.
-As my node.js skills improve, this method will hopefully simplify.

-Go ahead and start iis and change the directory of your default website to the working directory.

-Then, navigate to localhost:80 and interact with the prompt given there.
+The game is not yet at a point where it can be installed.
+To run it, you must open it in visual studio and run the debugger (f5).

 Good luck, stay sexy, and don't get murdered.

 #### How it works:

-All types of objects, murders, people, relationships, so forth are defined in the .json filed in their respective folders
+All types of objects, murders, people, relationships, so forth are defined in the .json filed in their respective folders.

 _Gazing too closely upon the .json files may spoil some of the fun of the game_

-scenes.json - areas in the game, i.e. where the body was found, where the murder happened, so on and so forth.

-murders.json - ways the victims could be killed, and the evidence each.

-hiding_the_body.json - defines ways in which a victim's corpse might be hidden,	destroyed, or otherwise "gotten rid of", and the evidence that doing so might leave behind

-people.json - defines people and their many variations
+scenes - a scene is a place where something happened, or a place where you can go to talk to witnesses or other persons of interest.
+Scenes contain items and connect to other scenes.

+persons - A person requires certain tissues to be functional and a certain amount of bodily fluids to keep from dying.
+They must also be kept at a decent temperature, or they can die from exposure.

-conversations.json - defines the things that people can say and tells that people might have
+conversations - defines the things that people can say and tells that might indicate that someone is lying.
+Every spoken statement should be accompanied by one or more facial expressions and speech affectations.

-items.json - the types of items in the game, from furniture and murder weapons to signs of struggle and blood spatter
+items - the types of items in the game, from furniture and murder weapons to signs of struggle and blood spatter